joedemo/BeaconFramework_demo/README.md

 ####Object-C:
    Please Check out the sample code

 ##Requirements
-- Xcode 7.3 or higher
+- Xcode 8 or higher
 - iOS 7.0 or higher

 ##Demo
 ####Swift:
-- IIIBeaconDetect branch
+- swift3 branch

   Build and run the BeaconFramework_demo.xcodeproj in Xcode

 ####Object-C:
-- IIIBeaconDetect(object-c) branch
+- IIIBeaconDetect(iOS7.0) branch

   Build and run the BeaconFramework_demo(object-c) in Xcode

-####IIIBeaconDetect(iOS7.0):
-- IIIBeaconDetect(iOS7.0) branch

-  Build and run the IIIBeaconDetect(iOS7.0) in Xcode

 ##iOS 9 App Transport Security issue